xixiaofinland/xixiao.github.io/content/finter-2.md

 Rust is a system programming language, meaning memory handling is a core part of it.
-What I'm learning is: when to use `String` and when `&str`, especially in complex data structures such as `Struct`, and `Enum`.
-This inevitably involves life-time anotation, an another unique feature in Rust.
-As a beginner, it's totally ok for us to clone, duplicate data from reference into owned copy if we can't figure out the compiler error.
-As time passes, we will eventually learn it.
+What I'm learning is: when to use `String` and when `&str`, especially in matching the

 ## Strong type

 As mentioned, Rust is a very strong typed language.
-Due to this, the compiler can give so much richer debugging information comparing to other languages.
+Due to this, the compiler can give so much richer debugging information as opposed to other languages.
-Actually I have encountered bugs multiple times that I didn't realize but the compiler said so by simply matching the types.
+Actually I have encountered bugs multiple times that I didn't realize but the compiler said so by simply revealing the unmatched types.

 ## Deep learning curve